Ben Rhodes (White House staffer): Personal attack

 In 2017, it was alleged that Israeli private intelligence agency Black Cube attempted to manufacture incriminating or embarrassing information about Rhodes and his wife, as well as about fellow former National Security Council staffer Colin Kahl, in an apparent effort to undermine supporters of the Iran nuclear deal.
 Rhodes said of the incident, "This just eviscerates any norm of how governments should operate or treat their predecessors and their families.
 It crosses a dangerous line."
 The effort continued well after the Obama administration ended.

 Awards and honors

-In 2011, Rhodes was on Time magazine's "40 Under 40" list of powerful and prominent young professionals.
-Rhodes was number 13 on Fortune magazine's "40 Under 40" list of the most influential young people in business in 2014.

-In 2015, Rhodes was named one of Foreign Policy magazine's top 100 global thinkers.
+In 2011, Rhodes was named to Times "40 Under 40" list of powerful and prominent young professionals.
+He was No. 13 on Fortune magazine's "40 Under 40" list of the most influential young people in business in 2014.
+In 2015, he was named one of Foreign Policy magazine's top 100 global thinkers.